 I grew up eating baklava and it's truly one of my favorite sweet treats.

-This recipe uses walnuts, but next time I think I'll make pistachio baklava.
+- Customizable: This recipe uses walnuts, but next time I think I'll make pistachio baklava.
 There are so many variations you can do to vary how this easy baklava recipe turns out!

-- The syrup is made of equal parts water and sugar along with honey and vanilla.
+- Syrup: The syrup is made of equal parts water and sugar along with honey and vanilla.
 I always use raw honey and pure vanilla extract.

 - Lay down two sheets of dough, paint with a thin layer of butter, more dough, more butter, and so on.
 Do this until you have 8 sheets of dough on the bottom.

-- Now you'll continue the same process, but this time you'll be adding a few tablespoons of the cinnamon walnut pieces in between.
+- Continue the same process, but this time you'll be adding a few tablespoons of the cinnamon walnut pieces in between.

 - The top follows the same dough/butter layering as the bottom.

-- Bake until golden brown and then immediately pour the syrup over the top.
+Bake until golden brown and then immediately pour the syrup over the top.
 This is the best part!

 - 1 ½ cups water